jakmeier/rusty-shortest-path-map/README.md

 # Shortest Path Map - in pure rust
-A rust library to maintain all the shortest paths on a two dimensional map with rectangular obstacles that are inserted dynamically.
+A rust library to maintain all the shortest paths on a two dimensional map with rectangular obstacles that are inserted and removed dynamically.

 To get an overview of the functionalities and a short description of all public functions, use *cargo doc*.